NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Curse of Outpouring Life.md

 Life energy tears through you to empower your magic.
 Some of your spells carry vitality energy with them.

-Each time you use a spell slot to cast a 5th-rank or higher spell that takes 2 or more actions to cast, you disperse vitality energy in a @Template\[burst|distance:30\] with the effects of a 3-action [[Spells/Heal|Heal]] spell with a level 4 lower than that of the spell you cast.
+Each time you use a spell slot to cast a 5th-rank or higher spell that takes 2 or more actions to cast, you disperse vitality energy in a @Template\[burst|distance:30\] with the effects of a 3-action [[Heal|Heal]] spell with a level 4 lower than that of the spell you cast.
 This healing occurs immediately after you finish Casting the Spell.
 You don't benefit from this healing.
 Instead, you lose double the number of Hit Points rolled for the heal spell.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*